rasor/rasor.github.io/content/2017/2017-10-09A-DeployIonicToAzure.md

 Title: Deploying Ionic to Azure
-Date: 2017-10-09 22:30
+Date: 2017-10-10 21:00
 Category: DevOp
 Tags: #npm, #git, #ionic, #ngx, #azure, #pwa

-This blog is based on [@sethreidnz'scripts](https://twitter.com/sethreidnz) article [Deploying an Angular CLI project using VSTS Build and Release](https://sethreid.co.nz/deploying-angular-cli-project-using-vsts-build-release/).
+This blog is based on [@sethreidnz](https://twitter.com/sethreidnz)'s article [Deploying an Angular CLI project using VSTS Build and Release](https://sethreid.co.nz/deploying-angular-cli-project-using-vsts-build-release/).
-This blog deploys a Ionic 3 app to Azure.
+This blog deploys a Ionic 3 / Angular 4 app to Azure.

 # The final workflow